42core-team/monorepo/wiki/7_website.md

 - "Can I change the folder name or move sources?"
   - No. Keep `my-core-bot/` and produce `./bot` after `make`.
 - "Can I use the network for fetching data?"
-  - No. Put datat into your repo if needed and keep sizes small.
+  - No. Put data into your repo if needed and keep sizes small.
 - "Can I create files at runtime?"
   - Yes, inside the repo mount.
 Avoid writing outside `/shared-data/repo`.